 Blackjack Mulligan was a West Texas roughneck who was known to take no nonsense from anybody.
 He even once stood his ground against Andre the Giant and Ole Anderson!
-But on one fateful night in Boston, Massachusetts, in 1971, he was not able to protect himself.
+But on one fateful night in Boston in 1971, he was unable to protect himself.

 Born in Sweetwater, Texas, the imposing stature of Blackjack Mulligan (6-feet, 8-inches tall, and 320 pounds) made him an intimidating figure inside the ring, and he was tough enough outside of it to be one of the top heels in wrestling.